borja/herobravo/README.rst

 This project was created as an amateur idea, a group of friends willing to gather information from their HeroQuest games on an non-official non-profit web.

+The Herosheet is written in Ruby on Sinatra with a fake-DB in YAML.

 QA Dashboard
 ============